gulzarsingh12/k8s-prep-notes/core-concepts.md

 Monitoring agent is an example of adaptor pattern.
 Application is running without any knowledge of adaptor container.
 Adaptor is monitoring the application and collecting stats.

 **Application Container** <- **Monitoring Adaptor container** <- **Centralized Monitoring System (outside the pod)**

+## ReplicaSet vs Deployment
+As per my understanding, we need deployment to make upgrading/updating application easy.
+We can ensure no of desired pods  using replica sets.
+With deployment with roll updates using many deployment strategies like blue-green, canary etc.